 Table of Contents

-You as a Publisher enjoy many benefits with preferred deals that can be missed out while selling your inventory in private or open marketplace auctions.
+You, as a publisher, enjoy many benefits with preferred deals that can be missed out on while selling your inventory in private or open marketplace auctions.

 - Fixed CPM: In preferred deals, you get the promise of a fixed CPM from the buyer in exchange for providing the first look advantage.

-- Premium Prices: Since you provide your premium inventory to the premium buyers, therefore you also get the premium price for it.
+- Premium Prices: Since you provide premium inventory to premium buyers, you also get the premium price.

 - Flexibility: With Preferred Deal, you are not completely dependent on just one buyer.
-If the buyer isn’t purchasing your inventory, then you have the option to sell it in the open market.
+If the buyer isn’t purchasing your inventory, you can sell it in the open market.

-- Quality Control: You get the chance to audit and verify the campaign before running it on your website, it helps you to ensure good quality of ads on your website.
+- Quality Control: You get the chance to audit and verify the campaign before running it on your website, which helps you ensure good quality of ads on your website.

-- Transparency: Being in direct contact with the buyer increases transparency in the process.
+- Transparency: Directly contacting the buyer increases transparency in the process.

 Preferred deals also have many advantages for advertisers as well, including:

-- Security: Preferred deals are less prone to ad frauds because there are just two parties involved in the process i.e., the publisher and the advertiser.
+- Security: Preferred deals are less prone to ad fraud because there are just two parties involved in the process, i.e., the publisher and the advertiser.
 In the open market, there are many more players involved.
 So, the advertiser’s investment is more secure in preferred deals.

 - Brand Safety: The placement of ads is a major part of the deal.
-Both the publisher and the advertiser agree to display the ads in specific placements.
-Therefore the advertisers can make sure that all the ads are being delivered in a brand-safe environment.
+The publisher and the advertiser agree to display the ads in specific placements.
+Therefore, the advertisers can ensure that all the ads are delivered in a brand-safe environment.
 The open market cannot provide such assurance.

 - Flexibility: Preferred deals allow the advertiser to be flexible with the buying.
-If an impression is not compelling enough then the advertiser has the option to pass off the opportunity.
+The advertiser can pass off the opportunity if an impression is not compelling enough.

 How Does the Preferred Deal Take Place?

-Mostly publishers with high inventory volume and quality audiences are able to pull off preferred deals.
+Mostly publishers with high inventory volume and quality audiences can pull off preferred deals.
 Here is a generic overview of how the process takes place.

-- The publisher is then contacted by the advertiser and the campaign requirements are discussed.
+- The advertiser then contacts the publisher, and the campaign requirements are discussed.

 - The advertiser places the order.